hknutzen/Netspoc/technical.markdown

 all over the programm to generate and collect information like static routes or ACLs.

-If the path for the rules source, destination pair is not yet known, `path_walk`calls `path_mark` to calculate it.
+If the path for the rules (source, destination) pair is not yet known, `path_walk` calls `path_mark` to calculate it.

-Then, every node of the path is visited, according to the path information stored at the interfaces, and the given function is called at every router or zone node, depending on the arguments given.
+Then, every node of the path is visited, following the path information stored at the interfaces, and the given function is called at every router or zone node, depending on the arguments given.